 - Maintain an effluent quality that does not cause degradation of local water quality.

-Access to safe sanitation and hygiene (WASH): Our business depends on the thousands of dedicated employees in our manufacturing sites who ensure the safety and quality of our products, and we in turn are committed to ensuring safe conditions for them.
+- Access to safe sanitation and hygiene (WASH): Our business depends on the thousands of dedicated employees in our manufacturing sites who ensure the safety and quality of our products, and we in turn are committed to ensuring safe conditions for them.
 Critical to this is the provision of employees’ access to safe water, sanitation, and hygiene (WASH).
-This is aligned with our participation in the World Business Council for Sustainable Development’s (WBCSD) WASH in the workplace pledge, which PepsiCo signed in 2015.
+This is aligned with our participation in the World Business Council for Sustainable Development’s (WBCSD) WASH4WORK pledge, which PepsiCo signed in 2015.

 Health and Safety

-Throughout 2020 we focused on keeping our employees safe by developing and implementing consistent COVID-19 protocols, based on the guidance of our Scientific Advisory Committee.
+In addition to our existing health and safety policies, throughout 2021 we also focused on keeping our employees safe by continuing to implement consistent COVID-19 protocols, based on the guidance of our Scientific Advisory Committee, the World Health Organization (WHO), and Center for Disease Control (CDC) guidance.
 For more on our pandemic response, see PepsiCo’s dedicated COVID-19 page, here.

-As of the end of 2020, 79 percent of our sites had achieved ISO 14001 certification.
+At the end of 2021, 93%2 of our company-owned sites had achieved ISO 14001 certification, up from 79% in 2020.
 Our performance against our key focus areas was as follows:

-Prevention and control of spills: In 2020, we continued to strive for prevention of all spills, and if they occur, our program ensures adherence to applicable laws and regulations and best management practices for responding to, and minimizing the associated risks of spills.
+- Prevention and control of spills: In 2021, we continued to strive for prevention of all spills, and if they occurred, our program ensures adherence to applicable laws and regulations and best management practices for responding to, and minimizing the associated risks of spills.
 PepsiCo’s spill program also includes requirements for site-level spill risk analysis, operator training, communicating all reportable incidents to PepsiCo and the relevant agencies, and completing follow-up actions.

-Reduction and control of air emissions: In 2020, PepsiCo developed and launched a computer-based employee training module to help associates in our plants understand how they can help to minimize air emissions from manufacturing operations.
+- Reduction and control of air emissions: In 2021, PepsiCo continued educating associates with a computer-based employee training module to help associates in our plants understand how they can help to minimize air emissions from manufacturing operations.

-Minimization, control, and reuse of wastewater discharges: Responsible wastewater discharge from our manufacturing operations is a critical element of achieving positive water impact.
+- Minimization, control, and reuse of wastewater discharges: Responsible wastewater discharge from our manufacturing operations is a critical element of achieving positive water impact.
 For PepsiCo, adhering to this goal is vital to the continuity of our manufacturing operations, as it helps ensure that we maintain our license to operate in local communities.
-In 2020, nearly 99% of the wastewater from our manufacturing operations met PepsiCo and regulatory discharge standards.
+In 2021, over 99%2 of the wastewater from our manufacturing operations met PepsiCo and regulatory discharge standards.

 PepsiCo continues to collaborate with industry leading multi-national corporations to align private sector goals with the United Nations’ Decade of Action for Road Safety to improve road safety through our membership with Together for Safer Roads (TSR) Coalition.

 To follow through on our commitment to water stewardship, we have partnered with the Business for Social Responsibility (BSR) Sustainable Water Group.
-Further, we collaborate with WASH in the workplace – an organization focused on bringing water access to communities.
+Further, we collaborate with WASH4WORK – an organization focused on bringing water access to communities.